marmelab/react-admin/docs/Tutorial.md

 }
 ```

-Admin-on-REST knows how to take advantage of these foreign keys to fetch references.
+React-admin knows how to take advantage of these foreign keys to fetch references.
 For instance, to include the user name in the posts list, use the `<ReferenceField>`:

 ```jsx
 // in src/posts.js